rvesse/stardog-docs/src/docs/admin.html.md

 ### Access & Audit Logging

-See `stardog.properties` for a complete discussion of how access and audit logging work in Stardog Server.
-Basically, audit logging is a superset of the events in access logging.
+See the `stardog.properties` file (in the distribution) for a complete discussion of how access and audit logging work in Stardog Server.
+Basically, audit logging is a
+superset of the events in access logging.
 Access logging covers the most commonly required logging events; you should consider enabling audit logging if you really need to log *every* every server event.
 Logging